diffblue/gitlab/doc/architecture/blueprints/ci_data_decay/pipeline_partitioning.md

 stages, artifacts belong to builds (with rare exceptions).
 We want to design a partitioning strategy that reflects this hierarchy to reduce the complexity and cognitive load imposed on contributors.
-With explicit `partition_id` associated with a pipeline, we can cascade the pipeline id number when trying to retrieve all resources associated with a pipeline.
+With explicit `partition_id` associated with a pipeline, we can cascade the pipeline ID number when trying to retrieve all resources associated with a pipeline.
 We know that for pipeline 12345, that has `partition_id` 102, we are always able to find associated resources in logical partitions with number 102 in other routing tables, and PostgreSQL will